mozillascience/friendly-github/Run-of-Show.md

 ## RUN OF SHOW OUTLINE:
 #### Welcome and Intro to the workshop (5 mins) **Steph**
+* Welcome
+* Introductions
+* Code of Conduct Reminder
+* Checkin on Github accounts and computer setup

 #### What GitHub is and how it's used (5 mins) **Steve**
 * What is Git?
 Talk about Git (briefly)
 * Version control: https://swcarpentry.github.io/git-novice/figures/